Advanced features

 Note

-This applies only to multi-bitrate videos.
-You can choose any one of setDefaultBandWidth, setDefaultResolution, or setDefaultQuality.
+These parameters apply only to multi-bitrate videos.
+You need to set only one of setDefaultBandWidth, setDefaultResolution, and setDefaultQuality.

 AVPPreloadConfig *config = [[AVPPreloadConfig alloc]init];